TBG101/kickdownloader/README.md

 # kickdownloader

-A android only applciation to download kick.com VODS and Clips
+An android only applciation to download VODS from kick.com (clips comming soon)

 # Run the Flutter app
-- for dev mode: flutter run
+- For dev mode: flutter run
-- to build an apk: flutter build apk
+- To build an apk: flutter build apk
 ## TO DO

 add notification page (has the downloaded items)